 Michael P. DiOrio

-Michael is an associate in our Atlanta office.
+Michael is a partner in our Atlanta office.
 He is a member of the general liability and healthcare litigation groups.
 A native of Providence, R.I., Michael received his undergraduate degree in Human & Organizational Development from Vanderbilt University, graduating cum laude.
 He received his law degree from The Catholic University of America, Columbus School of Law where he was a member of Moot Court and the National Trial Advocacy Team.
-While in law school he interned with the local legal aid clinic and with the U.S. Navy JAG Corps in Newport, R.I..
-After law school Michael practiced as a criminal prosecutor for 6 years with the Gwinnett Solicitor General’s Office and the District Attorney’s Office.
+While in law school, he interned with the local legal aid clinic and with the U.S. Navy JAG Corps in Newport, R.I.
+After law school, Michael practiced as a criminal prosecutor for 6 years with the Gwinnett Solicitor General’s Office and the District Attorney’s Office.
 Michael has tried more than 50 first chair jury trials, and has written and argued dozens of motions and appeals.
+Michael resides in Atlanta with his wife, Morgan and his daughter, Virginia Dare.

 Eric Frisch and Michael DiOrio Attended the 32nd Annual Medical Malpractice Liability Seminar – Amelia Island, FL – November 3-5